 Having said all that, I can’t tell you (sorry for the double-pun) how moved I was when I heard my characters ‘in voice’ for the first time.
 Thanks to my wonderful e- and audio publisher, Creative Content, WORKING GIRLS was the first Bev Morriss title to be recorded.
 Frances Barber’s amazing narration made me laugh, made me cry and had me – the author – on the edge of my seat.

-The equally talented Clare Corbett has recorded the next three titles: DEAD OLD, BABY LOVE and BAD PRESS.
+The equally talented Clare Corbett has recorded five more titles: DEAD OLD, BABY LOVE, BAD PRESS, BLOOD MONEY and DEATH LINE.

 I went along to one of the recording sessions in London and hearing Clare give voice to Bev, Byford, Oz et al – characters I created more than ten years ago – was more emotional than I could have imagined.
 I had the broadest smile on my face, tears in my eyes and felt hairs stand on the back of my neck all at the same time.

 I guess that’s the power of narration when it’s in the hands and vocal cords of an awesome actress.
 Hear for yourself with this clip.

 As for me, once a journo always a journo . . .
 I grabbed the opportunity to interview Clare and started by asking how she prepares to narrate a book.

 CC: There’s a lot involved in preparing an audio book to make the recording smooth and enjoyable.
 It is very personal but I firstly read the book and then reread whilst making notes of characters/accents/ages etc. I make notes at the side of the screen (I use a function on my iPad called iannotate) so that I can see as I am recording what is coming next.